matrix-org/matrix-synapse-saml-mozilla/README.md

 ### Config

-Configure the following in your Synapse config:
+Add the following in your Synapse config:

 ```yaml
    saml2_config: